 10 Warning Signs that Tell Your Car Needs An Exhaust Repair

 Your car is an intricate machine made out of different parts that are carefully and thoughtfully placed in their right position by experienced engineers.
 Similar to how every part of the body is necessary, each car part also has a function that assists in having a smooth & safe ride.
-Today, we will be discussing one such part known as the exhaust system.
+Today, we will be discussing one such part known as the car exhaust repair.

 So, what exactly is the job of the exhaust system?

 They play an important role in keeping the air in the cabin and the atmosphere as clean as possible.
-The hazardous fumes that pass through the engine compartment can easily find its way into the car and harm you.
+The hazardous fumes that pass through the engine compartment can easily find their way into the car and harm you.
 The exhaust system is installed to redirect the gasses from inside the engine, to outside the car, while converting them into less harmful emissions.

 The harmful fumes may not only poison the people inside the car but also tamper with the functioning of the car and reduce fuel efficiency, engine work, etc. Exhaust gas typically flows through the exhaust manifold, catalytic converter, resonator and finally the muffler, which connects to the tailpipe.
 To keep the entire process uninterrupted, it is important to recognize the signs of car exhaust repair or failure.